superfly/fly-user-env/README.md

 - `--listen` - Address to listen on (default: "0.0.0.0:8080")
 - `--target` - Address to proxy to (required)

+### Configuration

+The supervisor can be configured through the admin interface.
+Configuration options include:

+- `timeout_stop_sec` - Time to wait for graceful shutdown before force killing (default: 5)
+- `restart_sec` - Time to wait before restarting a failed process (default: 1)

 ### Examples

 ```bash